To many, “growth hacking” is a relatively recent and mostly unknown term.

 - SessionCam.
 Ever wanted to watch how your visitors are clicking through your site?
 SessionCam is a great tool that allows you to do just that – watch recorded sessions of visitors making their way through your site, so that you can easily identify where you might be losing them and what you can do to increase your conversion.

-Now that we’ve covered growth hacking strategies and tools, it’s time to look at exactly how one measures the results of their growth hacking endeavors.
+Now that we’ve covered the strategies and tools, it’s time to look at exactly how one measures the results of their endeavors.

 Growth hackers are most concerned with determining exactly where and why customers choose to leave your site.